 Recommended retail prices for Craven A Cork Tip 20s—a brand of cigarettes popular in the 1940 to 1960s in Australia, and one the only brands available in 1940 still available in 2015—are listed in Table 13.3.3.
 When examining the cost of tobacco products over time, it is useful to take into account the effects of inflation, so Table 13.3.3 also indicates the price adjusted to for changes in the Consumer Price Index (CPI), using 2012 as the base year.
 This table also shows the current and 2012 pack price for Winfield 25s, one of Australia’s leading brands between the late 1970s and 2010s.

-Figure 13.3.2 plots the price per stick of Craven A 20s and Winfield 25s from 1940 to 2024 in $2012 to account for changes in inflation over time.
+Figure 13.3.4 plots the price per stick of Craven A 20s and Winfield 25s from 1940 to 2024 in $2012 to account for changes in inflation over time.

 Table 13.3.3 shows that the current price of a packet of Craven As increased almost 160-fold between 1940 and 2015.
-However, as is evident from Table 13.3.3 and Figure 13.3.2, adjusting for inflation, Craven As cost no more in real terms in the early 1990s than they did during and immediately after the Second World War.
+However, as is evident from Table 13.3.3 and Figure 13.3.4, adjusting for inflation, Craven As cost no more in real terms in the early 1990s than they did during and immediately after the Second World War.
 Prices then increased substantially from the early 1990s.

 13.3.3 Trends in the recommended retail price of the most popular tobacco products

 Until the 2010s, the range of products available on Australian cigarette market was relatively stable, other than the expansion of pack sizes into 30s, 40s and 50s in the 1980s (see Section 13.4.2).
 Brands such as Winfield, Longbeach, Peter Jackson, Horizon, and Benson & Hedges were market leaders over more than three decades.
-Following the large increase in excise duty at the end of April 2010, and coinciding with the implementation of plain packaging in late 2012, new brands were introduced that were priced well below existing value brands, forming a new ‘supervalue’ market segment.
-6-8 Packs in unusual sizes, such as 21s, 22s, 23s, and 26s, were also introduced as excise rates increased over the following years.
-In addition to offering a broad range of price points, making it hard to compare the prices of products, these packs offered ‘bonus’ cigarettes, such as 26 cigarettes for the price of 25s, or served to preserve the pre-tax price of existing packs, such as a pack of 23 cigarettes for the same price as 25s before an excise increase.
-9
+Following the large increase in excise duty at the end of April 2010, and coinciding with the implementation of plain packaging in late 2012, new brands such as JPS were introduced that were priced well below existing value brands, forming a new ‘supervalue’ market segment.8-10 Packs in unusual sizes, such as 21s, 22s, 23s, and 26s, were also introduced as excise rates increased over the following years.
+In addition to offering a broad range of price points, making it hard to compare the prices of products, these packs offered ‘bonus’ cigarettes, such as 26 cigarettes for the price of 25s, or served to preserve the pre-tax price of existing packs, such as a pack of 23 cigarettes for the same price as 25s before an excise increase.11

 Over the same period, the size of roll-your-own pouches progressively decreased.
-While no RYO pouches were smaller than 30 grams before 2010, about one-third of products on the market were 20g or 25g by 2016.
-10 New RYO brands also entered the Australian market in the late 2010 and early 2020s, many of which extended FMC brand families that were part of the supervalue price segment, such as JPS, Bond Street, Parker & Simpson.
+While no RYO pouches were smaller than 30 grams before 2010, about one-third of products on the market were 20g or 25g by 2016.12 New RYO brands also entered the Australian market in the late 2010 and early 2020s, many of which extended FMC brand families that were part of the supervalue price segment, such as JPS, Bond Street, Parker & Simpson.
 These market trends are discussed further in Section 13.4, while their impact on the recommended retail prices of tobacco products is described below.

 13.3.3.1 Recommended retail prices of popular factory-made cigarettes